 A tooth can become damaged due to a variety of causes.
 These can range from injury, repeated dental work, a cracked or broken tooth, or decay.
-Your tooth may sustain root canal injury with no outward visible sign or symptom until pain begins or your dentist discovers it.
+Your tooth may sustain an injury with no outward visible sign or symptom until the pain begins or your dentist discovers it.

 Signs You May Need a Root Canal

 Symptoms accompany the need for a root canal, which can range from any of the following:

 - Severe toothache pain upon chewing or application of pressure

 - Prolonged sensitivity/pain to heat or cold temperatures (after the hot or cold has been removed)